Parametrized complexity of relations between multidimensional subshifts: General upper and lower bounds

 This result was stated in \cite{carrasco-vargas_rice_2025} under the assumption that the property is preserved by conjugacy, but this assumption is in fact not necessary.
-We provide a proof of this fact in \Cref{appendix-rice-theorems}.

-For effective subshifts we have a stronger result on dimension $d\geq 1$. \begin{theorem} Let $d\geq 1$.
-Every nontrivial property $\mathcal P$ of $\Z^d$-effective subshifts is undecidable.
-More precisely, $\mathcal P$ is $\Sigma_1^0$-hard if the empty subshift satisfies $\mathcal P$ and $\Pi_1^0$-hard otherwise. \end{theorem} \begin{proof} See Appendix \ref{appendix-rice-theorem-for-effective}. \end{proof} In the case of SFT inputs, \Cref{adyan-rabin-theorem-for-sfts} provides a lower bound for four out the six parametrized problems mentioned in the introduction.
-Remark that the next result puts no assumptions on the parameter subshift (such as being SFT or effective). \begin{theorem} Let $d\geq 2$.
+We provide a proof of this fact in Appendix \ref{appendix-rice-theorems}.
+Theorem \ref{adyan-rabin-theorem-for-sfts} provides a lower bound for four out of the six parametrized problems mentioned in the introduction.
+Remark that the next result puts no assumptions on the parameter subshift (such as being SFT or effective). \begin{corollary} Let $d\geq 2$.
 Let $Y$ be a $\Z^d$-subshift.
-The following problems with SFT inputs are either $\Sigma_1^0$-hard, or trivial. \begin{tasks}[style=itemize](6) \task $X=Y$ \task $X\simeq Y$ \task $X\subseteq Y$ \task $X\hookrightarrow Y$ \end{tasks} \end{theorem} \begin{proof} Let $\A$ be the alphabet for $Y$.
+The following problems with SFT inputs are either $\Sigma_1^0$-hard, or trivial. \begin{tasks}[style=itemize](6) \task $X=Y$ \task $X\simeq Y$ \task $X\subseteq Y$ \task $X\hookrightarrow Y$ \end{tasks} \end{corollary} \begin{proof} Let $\A$ be the alphabet for $Y$.
 For $X\subseteq Y$ and $X\hookrightarrow Y$ we choose $X_+ = \emptyset$ and $X_-$ the full shift on $|\A|+1$ symbols.
-For $X=Y$ and $X\simeq Y$ when $Y$ is not SFT, note that no SFT $X$ satisfy the property, so the property is trivial.
-If $Y$ is an SFT, then we choose $X_{+}=Y$ and $X_-$ the direct product of $Y$ with a fullshift on two symbols.
-In all four cases, basic properties of topological entropy for subshifts ensure that the conditions from the definition of Berger property are met, and therefore the hardness claim follows from \Cref{adyan-rabin-theorem-for-sfts}. \end{proof} \begin{remark} Let $Y$ be a subshift which is not of finite type, and consider the problem $X\simeq Y$ on input an SFT $X$.
+The condition 2 from the definition of Berger properties is ensured by the fact that if there exists a factor map from $X$ to $X_-$ and $X$ is not conjugate to $X_-$, then $h_{top}(X)>h_{top}(X_-)$.
+For $X=Y$ and $X\simeq Y$ when $Y$ is not SFT, note that no SFT $X$ satisfies the property, so the property is trivial.
+If $Y$ is an SFT, then we choose $X_{+}=Y$ and $X_-=Y \times 2^{\Z^2}$.
+Here the second condition of Berger properties is ensured by the fact that $h_{top}(X_-)=h_{top}(Y \times 2^{\Z^2})=h_{top}(Y)+1$. \end{proof} \begin{remark} Let $Y$ be a subshift which is not of finite type, and consider the problem $X\simeq Y$ with SFT inputs.
 In this case the answer is ``no'' on every input, so the problem is decidable.
-This often occurs when the parameter subshift does not belong to the class of input subshifts, so it is important to exclude these trivial cases from undecidability results. \end{remark}
+This often occurs when the parameter subshift does not belong to the class of input subshifts, so it is important to exclude these uninteresting cases from undecidability results. \end{remark}

 As mentioned in the introduction, hardness results for $Y\subseteq X$ and $Y\hookrightarrow X$ with SFT inputs cannot be obtained with the same direct arguments.
-We study these problems in \Cref{sec:Y-contained-in-X} and \Cref{sec:Y-embeds-X}.
+We study these problems in Section \ref{sec:Y-contained-in-X} and Section \ref{sec:Y-embeds-X}.